Binding, packing, tucking & padding

 Packing

-Packing is a term used to describe having a non-flesh penis Erogenous organ located between the legs.
-It consists of spongy tissue that can fill up with blood and may become firmer with sexual arousal.
+Packing Wearing a prosthetic, cloth padding or another form of non-flesh penis in underwear or a lower garment. involves wearing a non-flesh penis An erogenous and erectile organ located between the legs that consists of spongy tissue that can fill up with blood and may become firmer with sexual arousal.
 It is also a means for urination.
-Penis is a common term used to acknowledge this body part, but there are many different terms that individuals may use to refer to their genitals.
-When referring to genitals, the Trans Care BC website uses "erogenous tissue (penis)" for trans people assigned male at birth (AMAB) and "penis" for trans people assigned female at birth (AFAB). (sometimes referred to as a packer or a prosthetic penis).
+A person may be born with a penis or have one surgically created.
+When referring to genitals, the Trans Care BC website uses "erogenous tissue (penis)" for trans people assigned male at birth (AMAB) and "penis" for trans people assigned female at birth (AFAB), but there are many different terms that individuals may use. (prosthetic penis) or another form of padding Use of undergarments, including breast forms, to create the appearance of larger breasts, hips or buttocks. in your underwear or lower garment.

 Packing options

-An affordable, do-it-yourself option is to fill an unlubricated condom with hair gel, tie a knot at the end, and place another condom overtop.
+• Do-it-yourself option — An affordable, do-it-yourself option is to fill an unlubricated condom with hair gel, tie a knot at the end, and place another condom overtop.
 Place it in some tight briefs or boxer briefs.
-This option is less durable than other non-flesh penises and will need to be replaced frequently.
+This option is less durable than others and will need to be replaced frequently.

-• If you want something that more closely resembles a penis that aligns with your gender goals, you can buy a packer in many sex stores or online.
-They come in various sizes and skin tones, both cut and uncut.
-Some have testicles, some do not.
-Some can be used for sexual penetration.
-Some can be used to stand and urinate.
-Most of them can be held in place by a jockstrap or harness, and others can be simply placed in tight-fitting underwear.
+• Packer — If you want something that more closely resembles a penis, you can buy a packer in many sex stores or online.
+They come in various sizes and skin tones, with and without foreskin and with or without testicles.
+Some can be used for sexual penetration and some can be used to stand and urinate.
+They may be held in place by a jockstrap, harness or tight-fitting underwear.

-• You can also buy a prosthetic penis, which is made to look and feel like a penis and testicles.
-It’s designed to be attached to your body with medical adhesive.
-Some models can be used for sexual penetration and/or urination while standing.
-Prosthetic penises tend to be quite a bit more expensive than packers.
+• Non-flesh (prosthetic) penis — A prosthetic penis is made to look and feel like a penis and testicles.
+It’s designed to be attached to your body with medical adhesive or suction.
+Some models can be used for sexual penetration or urination while standing.
+Prosthetic penises are usually more expensive than packers.

 Cleaning

 To clean a non-flesh penis, follow the cleaning instructions that came with the item.
-Generally, if it is made of silicone, you can wash it with mild antibacterial soap and water, boil it for up to five minutes or put it in the top rack of the dishwasher.
+Generally, you can wash it with mild soap and water.

-Some people have allergic reactions to the medical adhesive used to attach a prosthetic penis to the body.
-Try applying a small amount of the adhesive to your skin to observe whether you have a negative reaction, before using more to attach your penis.
+Some people have reactions to the medical adhesive used to attach a prosthetic penis to the body.
+Test a small amount of the adhesive on your skin before using it to attach your penis.

 Packing resources